aissam-out/prisoner-s-dilemma/README.md

 **- Split:** The opponent cooperates in the beginning, then changes behavior abruptly and starts defecting for the rest of the game.

+**- Vampire:** The opponent acts randomly, but once they got a score superior to yours, they don't cooperate anymore.

 ## Extra: